m-j-andr/PIC-1-Demo/docs/1-File-Management/1-4-find-replace.md

    Swap `a` and `t` and swap `c` and `g` to calculate the DNA strand that binds to the one listed above.

  - How many times do the following sequences appear?
    - `act`
    - `cat`
+   - `gaga`
    - `tact`
-   - `gaga`

  - Which letter has the longest consecutive block and what is its length?

  - RNA strands are created using DNA strands as a template in a process called *transcription*.
    DNA bases are exchanged for their corresponding bases except that thymine (`t`) is replaced by uracil (`u`).

    Replace `t` by `u` to calculate the RNA strand created when transcription occurs.

  - Using *the genetic code* an RNA strand specifies a sequence of amino acids within proteins in a process called *translation*.
    The [vertebrate mitochondrial code translation table](https://en.wikipedia.org/wiki/Vertebrate_mitochondrial_code#Translation_table){:target="_blank"}
    tells us the replacements that we have to make.
-However, one has to perform these replacements every three bases / one *codon* at a time.
+However, one has to perform these replacements every three bases, that is, one *codon* at a time.
    Alternatively, for this specific CDS, one can carefully perform the following replacements in exactly the listed order.

     - `uug        -->  L`